I recently had a conversation with a man whose business was failing because he was generating too many leads.

 It seemed like every third shop in the tourist strip was a castella shop.

-There were many more sponge cakes than tourists, but I was intrigued by one shop that had a long line of punters waiting patiently outside for opening time.
+There were many more sponge cakes than tourists, but I was intrigued by one shop that had a L-O-N-G line of customers waiting patiently outside for opening time.

 Well at 9am the shop opened and the customers started filing into the shop, often picking up a dozen or more cakes, paying their money (at prices approximately double the norm), and walking out.

-By 10.15am, there was a SOLD OUT sign on the door.
+By 10.15am, there was a SOLD OUT sign hanging on the door.

-It turns out that not only was this shop famous for castella cakes, but they also made it widely known that only 800 units would be made per day.
+It turns out that not only was this shop famous for castella cakes, but they also made it widely known that only 800 cakes would be made per day.

-Hence people arrived early with their wallets out ready to BUY, despite the higher price points.
+Hence people arrived early with their wallets out ready to BUY, despite the higher price.

 You don’t have to be selling products to use this strategy.